Tokyo 2020 Olympic and Paralympic Games: Overview

 While most of the games are going to be held in Tokyo Waterfront City, some will be in neighboring prefectures such as Kanagawa and Saitama.
 A select number of games, such as soccer, softball, and baseball are going to be held in areas such as Sendai, Fukushima, and Sapporo that are only accessible via bullet train and airplane.

-Plan your trip around the Olympic and Paralympic venues
+Take a closer look at the Olympic and Paralympic venues

 Many of the games will be held in two zones: The Heritage Zone, around the Shinjuku and Shibuya area, which houses many of the iconic venues of the 1964 Tokyo Olympics, and the Tokyo Bay Zone.
 The distance between the two zones are about 10 km and the venues are expected to be connected via shuttle bus.
-Note that many of Tokyo’s major tourist attractions are also located near these areas and easily accessible via public transport.